AZORES – The Trip

 July 19.
 Fly to Capo Verde

 July 14 2021.
 Flights.
 Westjet Comox to Toronto 07:15.
 Azores Airlines: Toronto 20:45 – Ponta Delgado 06:30 July 15.
-Rented a car at airport for 2 days and drove clockwise around the island.
+Rented a car at the airport for 2 days and drove clockwise around the island.
 Distances are short, roads narrow with lots of turns.

 SÃO MIGUEL